LLNL/Silo/docs/intro.md

 ## Where to Find Example Code

-In the `[tests](https://github.com/LLNL/Silo/tree/main/tests)` directory within the Silo source tree, there are numerous example C codes that demonstrate the use of Silo for writing various types of data.
+In the [`tests`](https://github.com/LLNL/Silo/tree/main/tests) directory within the Silo source tree, there are numerous example C codes that demonstrate the use of Silo for writing various types of data.
 There are not as many examples of reading the data there.

-If you are interested in point meshes, for example, you would search for `DBPutPointMesh`.
+If you are interested in point meshes, for example, you would search (e.g. `grep -i pointmesh`) for `DBPutPointMesh`.
-Or, if you are interested in how to use some option like `DBOPT_CONSERVED`, search for it within the C files in the tests directory.
+Or, if you are interested in how to use some option like `DBOPT_CONSERVED`, search for it within the C files in the `tests` directory.

 ## Brief History and Background